-AQA English Lang B Child Language Acquisition - could somebody mark/give me feedback?Watch
+AQA English Lang B Child Language Acquisition - could somebody mark/give me feedback?Watch this thread

 Text A is a transcriptof Ruby (3 years 4 months) with her Auntie Lou.
 Ruby has just arrived at heraunt’s house and they are in the kitchen.
 Thelma, Fergal and Simba are cats.Referring in detail tothe transcript and to relevant ideas from language study, analyse the languageused by children and their caregivers.
 (48 marks)